Copper Storage in Dogs: Mastering Prevention and Care

 Prevention Measure | Description |

 Diet: | * Limit dietary copper intake.
-Use low-copper dog food formulas. * Avoid treats or supplements high in copper. * Monitor copper content in water sources. |
+Use low-content food formulas. * Avoid treats or supplements high in that element. * Monitor copper content in water sources. |

-Chelation Therapy: | * Medications can bind copper in the body and promote its excretion. * Used in severe cases or dogs not responding to dietary changes. |
+Chelation Therapy: | * Medications can bind this element in the body and promote its excretion. * Used in severe cases or dogs not responding to dietary changes. |

-Penicillamine: | * A medication that binds copper and promotes its excretion in urine. * Has potential side effects, so close monitoring is necessary. |
+Penicillamine: | * A medication that binds such elements and promotes its excretion in urine. * Has potential side effects, so close monitoring is necessary. |

-Trientine | * Another medication that binds copper and promotes its excretion in bile. * May be used if penicillamine is not tolerated. |
+Trientine | * Another medication that binds this element and promotes its excretion in bile. * May be used if penicillamine is not tolerated. |

-Liver Transplant: | * In rare cases, a liver transplant may be necessary if the disease is severe and causing irreversible liver damage. |
+Liver Transplant: | * In rare cases, a liver transplant may be necessary if the condition is severe and causing irreversible damage. |

-Genetic Testing: For breeds at risk, consider genetic testing before breeding to ensure that both parents aren’t carriers of the gene linked to primary copper buildup.
+Genetic Testing: For breeds at risk, consider genetic testing before breeding to ensure that both parents aren’t carriers of the gene linked to primary buildup.

 Nutritional Tips: